Do People Get More Satisfaction From Large or Small Dogs?

 Another part of the survey that I found particularly interesting enters another bit of data into the never-ending controversy as to whether there are differences in the personalities of dog and cat owners.
 (Click here for more.)
-The new data on this issue came to be available because the researchers included a short personality test, as well as information about preferences for cats versus dogs as part of the survey.
-Analysis of responses from participants finds significant differences affecting preferences for cats and dogs on two personality dimensions—openness and neuroticism.
+The new data on this issue came to be available, because the researchers included a short personality test, as well as information about preferences for cats versus dogs, as part of the survey.
+An analysis of the responses from participants finds significant differences affecting preferences for cats and dogs on two personality dimensions — openness and neuroticism.

 The second personality dimension for which there were reported differences is called neuroticism, or "stable versus unstable."
 People high on this dimension (unstable) are generally sensitive, nervous, and have quick and unpredictable mood changes.
 People lower on this dimension (stable) are more secure, confident, and easy-going.
 When it comes to women, their emotional stability dimension has very little effect on their pet preferences: They simply like cats more than men do.
 For men, however, the results are different.
 Moody and anxious men (the ones higher on neuroticism, who are apt to experience a lot of negative emotions) tend to be considerably less satisfied with cats, compared to those who experience fewer negative emotions.

 There were other, more esoteric findings in this study, such as the discovery that "Pets and livestock owners say that geese and scorpions are the least satisfying animals to own."
 I think that I can agree with that finding, since I would prefer even a cat as a pet over a goose or a scorpion.

 Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission